BlockCertsAI/BCAI-Canon/05_execution/L05_Deterministic_Execution.md

 Deterministic Execution is enforced by:

-- The **Architect Layer (L4)**, which defines the constraints and enforcement model
+- **The Architect Layer (L04)**, which provides execution plans under canonical constraints
-- The **Execution Engine**, which applies rules strictly and predictably
+- **The Execution Engine**, which applies rules strictly and predictably
-- The **CSR Layer**, which routes transitions into the correct execution context
+- **The CSR Layer**, which routes transitions into the correct execution context
-- **MAIAi / ADTs**, which MUST adhere to deterministic pathways when acting as execution initiators
+- **ADT (L06) and MAIAi (L03)**, which MUST adhere to deterministic pathways when initiating execution

 No component may introduce non-determinism into canonical execution.

 ---

-## Why It Matters

-Without deterministic execution:

-- Canonical history could not be trusted
-- Different nodes could disagree on valid state
-- Audits and replays would be unreliable
-- Malicious or faulty environments could distort outcomes

-Deterministic execution is what makes the Sovereign Substrate **provable, auditable, and sovereign** rather than probabilistic or opaque.
+## Real-World Capability Enabled by Deterministic Execution

+Deterministic Execution enables **audit-grade, regulator-safe automation** in real-world systems.

+Specifically, it allows:

+- Independent verification that regulated actions
+  (identity issuance, credentialing, payments, governance decisions)
+  were executed exactly as specified.

+- Forensic replay of historical events
+  to prove correctness, detect faults, or resolve disputes
+  without relying on trust in operators or infrastructure.

+- Distributed execution across heterogeneous environments
+  while maintaining a single, authoritative view of valid state.

+- Elimination of rollback, reconciliation, and manual correction processes
+  by preventing partial or ambiguous outcomes.

+Execution becomes **provable infrastructure**, not best-effort computation.

 ---

 ## Result

-Only operations that can be executed:
+Only operations that are:

-- Deterministically
+- Deterministic
 - Constraint-bounded
-- Replayably
+- Replayable
-- And environment-independent
+- Environment-independent

-are permitted to affect canonical state.
+may affect canonical state.

-Execution is not “best effort.”
+Execution is not best effort.
 Execution is **precise, repeatable, and provably correct** under the Canon.

 ---

-Return to Navigation:
+## Return to Navigation
 - [Root Specification](../CANON_ROOT.md)
 - [Machine-Readable Master Index](../CANON_MASTER_INDEX.md)
 - [Human Navigation Map](../CANON_NAV.md)